saleengarg/Heaps-In-Python/README.md

 # Heaps-In-Python
-A Min-Heap is a complete binary tree in which the value in each internal node is smaller than or equal to the values in the children of that node.
+Heap is a special tree structure in which each parent node is less than or equal to its child node.
+Then it is called a Min Heap.
+If each parent node is greater than or equal to its child node then it is called a max heap.